GloryWong/personal-website/src/content/blog/02-unicode-on-web.md

 ---
 title: Unicode On Web
-description: Explore the essentials of Unicodee, its evolution from ASCII, and its implementation in web technologies and JavaScript, crucial for software development and web design.
+description: Explore the essentials of Unicode, its evolution from ASCII, and its implementation in web technologies and JavaScript, crucial for software development and web design.
 date: 2024-04-16
 ---